tezos/tezos/docs/introduction/contributing.rst

 - Commented code: Did I remove any commented out lines?
   Did I leave a ``TODO`` or an old comment?

-- Docstrings: Did I exported a new function?
+- Docstrings: Did I export a new function?
 Each exported function should be documented in the corresponding ``mli`` .

 - Readability: Is the code easy to understand?
-Is it worth to add a comment to the code to explain a particular operation and its repercussion on the rest of the code?
+Is it worth adding a comment to the code to explain a particular operation and its repercussion on the rest of the code?